Q: Why is learning Yoga like learning your colours?

-Even True Winter, one powerful set of colours, looks washed too many times on a Bright Winter.
-Plus heavy and blue.
+Even True Winter looks washed too many times next to a Bright Winter.
+Plus heavy.
 No excitement.
 The whole image drags down.
 Change the drape.
 The lights come on.
 The whole picture lifts up.
 The lines all focus and turn upwards instead of like melting ice cream.

 Many Bright Seasons, Winter and Spring, have beige hair.
 They contain Spring, after all.
 They often feel the hair is mousy and blah.
 It sure is if they’re wearing muted colour.
 All the life goes out of it.
 Out comes the hair chemistry.
 If they’d just change their shirt, the hair would sparkle.
 Bright Season hair is never ever mousy in correct colour.

 Trust.
 Just let gravity take you.
 The great clothes and cosmetics will start showing up just because you’ve asked them to.
 Give it your attention but don’t stress.
 Effortless effort.

 A Bright Season in their own colours doesn’t look more noticeably coloured than anyone else.
 Her red just looks like normal red.
 On someone else, the shirt would walk into the room before she does.
 It’s only on a Bright that it wouldn’t behave that way.